NoamHandelman/analysis-premier-league-racism/README.md

 **Note**: The NLP endpoint currently returns an empty response due to an issue with retrieving articles using Playwright in production.
 Locally, it functions as expected!

+**Note**: In these endpoints the response can take some time to arrive because the server is hosted by render, which takes a cold start approach to their machines (the machines wake up only when they detect traffic)

 ## Installation

 ### Option 1: Manual Setup